 '''

 This file associates protocol numbers with official protocol names and

-aliases.
+\ensuremath{\sharp} aliases.
 This allows the user to refer to a protocol by a symbolic

-name instead of a number.
+\sharp name instead of a number.
 For each protocol a single line should be

 present with the following information:

-±

 The form for each entry is:

 <official protocol name>

-<protocol number>
+otocol number>

 <aliases>

-#

 See the Configuring and Managing MPE/iX Internet Services Manual

 for more information (HP Part No. 32650-90835).

-#

 Note: The entries cannot be preceded by a blank space.

 #

+TCP

 11

 6

-TCP

 transmission control protocol

-tcp
+17

 12

 udp

-17

-UDP

 user datagram protocol

 '''